-Under the terms and subject to the conditions contained in an underwriting agreement, dated the date of this prospectus supplement, among American, the representatives of the Underwriters and the Depositary (the "Underwriting Agreement"), each Underwriter named below has severally agreed with American to purchase from the Class A Trustee the following aggregate face amounts of the Class A Certificates:
+Under the terms and subject to the conditions contained in an underwriting agreement, dated the date of this prospectus supplement, among American, the representatives of the Underwriters and the Depositary (the "Underwriting Agreement"), each Underwriter named below has severally agreed with American to purchase from the Class B Trustee the following aggregate face amounts of the Class B Certificates:

-Underwriter Face Amount of Class A Certificates
+Underwriter Face Amount of Class B Certificates

 Deutsche Bank Securities Inc. \$

 Citigroup Global Markets Inc.

 Goldman Sachs & Co.
 LLC

 BofA Securities, Inc.

 Barclays Capital Inc.

 Credit Suisse Securities (USA) LLC

 ICBC Standard Bank Plc

 J.P.
 Morgan Securities LLC

 Morgan Stanley & Co.
 LLC

 SMBC Nikko Securities America, Inc.

 BNP Paribas Securities Corp.

 Credit Agricole Securities (USA) Inc.

 HSBC Securities (USA) Inc.

 MUFG Securities Americas Inc.

 Standard Chartered Bank

 U.S. Bancorp Investments, Inc.

 BOK Financial Securities, Inc.

-Total \$ 591,913,000
+Total \$ 202,065,000

-The Underwriting Agreement provides that the obligations of the Underwriters are subject to certain conditions precedent (including that the Class A Certificates have received certain credit ratings) and that the Underwriters will be obligated to purchase all of the Class A Certificates, if any are purchased.
+The Underwriting Agreement provides that the obligations of the Underwriters are subject to certain conditions precedent (including that the Class B Certificates have received certain credit ratings) and that the Underwriters will be obligated to purchase all of the Class B Certificates, if any are purchased.
 The Underwriting Agreement provides that, if an Underwriter defaults on its purchase commitments, the purchase commitments of non-defaulting Underwriters may be increased or the offering of the Certificates may be terminated.
-The Class A Certificates are offered subject to receipt and acceptance by the Underwriters and subject to the Underwriters' right to reject any order in whole or in part.
+The Class B Certificates are offered subject to receipt and acceptance by the Underwriters and subject to the Underwriters' right to reject any order in whole or in part.
+It will be a condition to the issuance of Class B Certificates that the Class A Certificates are issued concurrently with the issuance of the Class B Certificates.

-The aggregate proceeds from the sale of the Class A Certificates will be \$591,913,000.
+The aggregate proceeds from the sale of the Class B Certificates will be \$202,065,000.
 American will pay the Underwriters a commission of \$.
-American estimates that its out-of-pocket expenses for the offering will be approximately \$1,500,000 (exclusive of the ongoing costs of the Liquidity Facilities and certain other ongoing costs).
+American estimates that its out-of-pocket expenses for the offering will be approximately \$1,000,000 (exclusive of the ongoing costs of the Liquidity Facilities and certain other ongoing costs).

-The Underwriters propose to offer the Class A Certificates to the public initially at the public offering prices on the cover page of this prospectus supplement and to selling group members at those prices less the concession set forth below.
+The Underwriters propose to offer the Class B Certificates to the public initially at the public offering prices on the cover page of this prospectus supplement and to selling group members at those prices less the concession set forth below.
 The Underwriters and selling group members may allow a discount to other broker/dealers set forth below.
 After the initial public offering, the public offering prices and concessions and discounts may be changed by the Underwriters.

 Concession to Selling Discount to

+Group Brokers/

-Pass Through Certificates Group Members Brokers/ Dealers
+Pass Through Certificates Members Dealers

-Class A % %
+Class B %

-The Class A Certificates are a new issue of securities with no established trading market.
-Neither American nor any Trust intends to apply for listing of the Class A Certificates on any securities exchange.
-American expects the same will be true for any issuance of Class B Certificates.
+The Class B Certificates are a new issue of securities with no established trading market.
+Neither American nor any Trust intends to apply for listing of the Class B Certificates on any securities exchange.
+American expects the same will be true for the issuance of Class A Certificates.

-American has been advised by one or more of the Underwriters that they presently intend to make a market in the Class A Certificates, as permitted by applicable laws and regulations.
-No Underwriter is obligated, however, to make a market in the Class A Certificates, and any such market-making may be discontinued at any time without notice, at the sole discretion of such Underwriter.
-Accordingly, no assurance can be given as to the liquidity of, or trading markets for, the Class A Certificates.
-See "Risk Factors-Risks Relating to the Class A Certificates and the Offering-Because there is no current market for the Certificates, you may have a limited ability to resell Certificates."
+American has been advised by one or more of the Underwriters that they presently intend to make a market in the Class B Certificates, as permitted by applicable laws and regulations.
+No Underwriter is obligated, however, to make a market in the Class B Certificates, and any such market-making may be discontinued at any time without notice, at the sole discretion of such Underwriter.
+Accordingly, no assurance can be given as to the liquidity of, or trading markets for, the Class B Certificates.
+See "Risk Factors-Risks Relating to the Class B Certificates and the Offering-Because there is no current market for the Certificates, you may have a limited ability to resell Certificates."